Reasonable Care: What Property Managers Need to Know

 To enhance your security and further fulfill your duty of reasonable care, you’ll want to take actions like:

-While these security measures are all great ways to demonstrate reasonable care, some have notable drawbacks.
+While the more common security measures are all great ways to demonstrate reasonable care, some have notable drawbacks.

-In that same vein, unmonitored security cameras can capture a crime in progress, but they do relatively little to prevent crime.
-If you’re looking for an effective security solution that doesn’t ruin your property’s profit margins, a monitored security camera system can be the answer you’re looking for.
+Unmonitored security cameras can capture a crime in progress, but they do relatively little to prevent crime before it happens.
+If you’re seeking a reliable security solution that can stop crime in its tracks, a monitored security camera system might be a great option for you.

 Compared to after-hours security guards, a Deep Sentinel system is less costly but more effective.
 And it more than fulfills your important legal duties to tenants.